By purchasing through the links, you support this site at no extra cost to you. Learn more >

 This book chronicles the development and use of these vehicles from concept to combat in WWII and Korea.

-Through dozens of archival photos, many never before published, as well as detailed photographs of some of the finest existent examples of surviving vehicles, these iconic armored fighting vehicles are explored, and their history is explained.
+Through dozens of archival photos, many never before published, as well as detailed photographs of some of the finest existent examples of surviving vehicles, these iconic fighting vehicles are explored, and their history is explained.

 Author:David Doyle

-Details:128 pages, 23 x 23 cm / 9.1 x 9.1 in, hardback
+Details:128 pages, 9.1 x 9.1 in (23 x 23 cm), hardback

-Illustrations:248 b&w and colour photos
+Illustrations:248 b&w and color photos

 Publisher:Schiffer Publishing Ltd (USA, 2020)